Software and Over The Air Updates

 For reference, you can define the GitHub commit URL, Git commit hash or tag to associate with the update.

 When the update is downloaded to the device and verified, the Ioto agent will save the update in a temporary file.
-You can be notified of an update by one of two means:
+Your device can be notified of an update by one of two means:

 You can selectively enable or disable a release at any time via the Builder.